LuxiaSL/dream_gen/docs/DREAM_WINDOW_MASTER.md

-# 🌀 DREAM WINDOW - MASTER IMPLEMENTATION PLAN v2.0
+# 🌀 DREAM WINDOW - MASTER IMPLEMENTATION PLAN v2.0 (OUT OF DATE)

 **A Living AI Dream Window for Your Desktop**